Mohammad Rasoulof: Legal problems and exile

 Following the announcement that his film The Seed of the Sacred Fig was selected in the main competition at the 2024 Cannes Film Festival, the cast and crew were interrogated by Iranian authorities, banned from leaving the country, and pressured to convince Rasoulof to withdraw the film from the festival line-up.
 On 8 May 2024, Rasoulof's lawyer announced that the director has been sentenced to eight years in prison as well as flogging, a fine and confiscation of his property.

 Shortly after, Rasoulof, and some crew members, managed to flee from Iran.
 While appealing his sentence, Rasoulof planned his "exhausting, long, complicated, and anguishing journey" out of Iran, which took a total of 28 days.
 He traveled on foot for several hours with a guide to a village at the border on the Iranian side, where he waited for the appropriate time to cross.
 He was transferred to a safe house in a village on the non-Iranian side, where he waited for an extended period of time.
 He was then moved to a town with a German consulate.
 His passport had been seized by Iranian authorities, so he had no documents to identify himself.
 However, Rasoulof previously lived in Germany so he contacted the German authorities, who were able to identify him using his fingerprints and issued him a temporary travel document which he used to travel to Germany.
 On 24 May 2024, he attended the red carpet in Cannes, where later he received a Special Award for his film.

+In January 2026, he posted along with Jafar Panahi a statement regarding the protests and massacres in Iran.
+The statement addressed also the internet blackout in Iran: “On the one hand, the Iranian regime has cut off communication routes inside the country – the internet, mobile phones, and landlines – severing people’s ability to communicate with one another; and on the other hand, it has completely blocked all means of contact with the outside world".

+On 28 January 2026, Rasoulof, along with several other Iranian intellectuals, including Amirsalar Davoudi, Hatam Ghaderi, Abolfazl Ghadyani, Mehdi Mahmoudian, Abdollah Momeni, Mohammad Najafi, Jafar Panahi, Nasrin Sotoudeh, and Sedigheh Vasmaghi, and the Narges Mohammadi Human Rights Foundation, published a statement on Instagram asserting that the 2026 Iran massacres were a crime against humanity, accusing Supreme Leader of Iran Ali Khamenei of holding principal responsibility.